 However, the Board does meet and consider issues as an R&N committee would, including forward looking discussions of the makeup of the Board, growth needs and succession issues.
-The Board will continue to consider adding members to the Board in 2024 with skills that take account of the current board skills makeup and the planned activities of the Company.
-The Board also completed a board skills matrix review in 2023.
+The Board will continue to consider adding members to the Board in 2025 with skills that take account of the current board skills makeup and the planned activities of the Company.